UX audit, otherwise known as UX review, is an invaluable asset to a business’s success.

 As people working with products, we’re often prone to being “too close” to them.
 We’re just too biased, and that often gets in the way of objectivity.
 A widespread belief is that interviews are too expensive, which is why many businesses refrain from it to cut costs.
 However, what's actually expensive is designing something no one needs or wants.

-5. Traffic analytics
+5. Traffic Analytics

 Carefully studying a website’s traffic can reveal much about the product.
 Metrics like bounce rates can tell us how well the users’ expectations are met.
 On-page time (a.k.a. dwell time) reflects how much or how little users engage with your content.